This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Chicken Broth

-It is that easy!
-Let the mixture sit for 10 minutes to give the bread time to absorb all of that yummy broth and vegetable mixture.
+- Rest Mixture – Let the mixture sit for 10 to 15 minutes to give the bread time to absorb all of that yummy broth and vegetable mixture.
 Stir this occasionally.

-You will need a muffin tin with 12 cups.
+- Prepare Muffin Tin – You will need a greased muffin tin with 12 cups.
 Spray this with cooking spray and preheat the oven as well.

 Put leftovers in the refrigerator in an air tight container for up to 4 to 5 days.